waqarahmed89/waqarahmed.github.io/about.md

         <!-- Introduction -->
         <section class="intro-section">
             <div class="intro-text">
-                <p class="lead">I'm passionate about pushing the boundaries of artificial intelligence and high-performance computing.
-My work bridges cutting-edge research with practical implementation, focusing on making AI systems faster, more efficient, and more accessible.</p>
+                <p class="lead">I'm passionate about making AI systems faster, more efficient, and more practical.
+Currently at AMD, I work on GPU-accelerated deep learning, domain adaptation techniques, and high-performance computing challenges that bridge research innovation with real-world deployment.</p>

-                <p>With a Ph.D in Computer Vision and years of experience in both academia and industry, I specialize in developing novel algorithms and optimization techniques that solve real-world challenges in AI and computational systems.</p>
+                <p>With a Ph.D. in Computer Vision and 15+ publications spanning top conferences and journals, my research focuses on making AI work better in practice—whether that's adapting models to new environments without retraining, optimizing neural architectures for edge devices, or squeezing every bit of performance from GPU hardware.
+This site is where I share what I've learned along the way.</p>
             </div>
         </section>